chicks-net/megamap/README.md

 * let megablink take the MegaRaid slot# instead of the Linux drive designation
 * try to make perlcritic happier
 * docs in POD
-* verify that it works on a system with more than 26 attached drives (the author does not currently have accesss tosuch a system)
+* verify that it works on a system with more than 26 attached drives (the author does not currently have accesss to such a system)
 * support multiple adapters through command line arguments or environment variables